 to complement my aikido training.
 Further, I resumed kendo

 training and started training in koryu Kenjutsu

-(Gomokawa Kaishin Ryu) and Iaijutsu (a variant of Tamiya Ryu),
+(Gomokawa Kaishin Ryu) and Iaijutsu (Tamiya Ryu), both under the

-(Japan) to expand my knowledge of the older martial methods.
+expand my knowledge of the older martial methods.
+Mr. Tazaki

 in 2001, as well as to sankyu in

-transferred the executive operating authority of ISOK to Mr. Craig
+In 2004, I transferred the executive operating authority of ISOK to Mr.

-Hargis, and happily reverted to teaching, giving seminars and rank
+Craig Hargis, and returned to teaching, giving seminars and rank

 examinations for ISOK when asked, while continuing to teach Shotokan